 At the end of the day, it comes down to you and your customers.
 Everyone's tastes and preferences differ.
 Therefore we recommend that you experiment with different nuts and fruits and combine them with different chocolates.
 You may be surprised at the wonderful combinations you can come up with.

-what type of chocolate is best for dipping?
+what type of chocolate is best for melting and dipping?

 For the best melting and dipping, couverture chocolate works best.
 The higher cocoa butter percentage in this type of chocolate helps it to melt more smoothly for dipping.
 It also makes it easier to control the thickness of your chocolate dipping: you can easily create an even, thin layer of chocolate with this type of chocolate.